rhel-labs/learn-katacoda/sql-server-ubi/step6.md

-# Checkpoint and restore the running SQL Server container
+# Checkpoint and restore the SQL Server container

 One of Podman’s features is to be able to checkpoint and restore running containers.
 Podman uses CRIU (Checkpoint/Restore In Userspace) to do the actual checkpointing and restoring of the processes inside of the container.

-In this case,
+In the *Terminal Server* tab of the lab interface, checkpoint the sql server

-`podman container checkpoint sqlserver-test --export=/tmp/checkpoint1.tar.gz`{{execute T2}}
+`podman container checkpoint -l --export=/tmp/checkpoint1.tar.gz`{{execute T2}}

 <pre class="file">
 cb88e6ff3f5e671211b000c7fa4f2006951302145885d87d50e7bbadefd85f27